What is Reverse Osmosis?

 Water Softening

-A water softener can be used to help prevent RO system scaling by exchanging scale forming ions with non- scale forming ions.
+A water softener can be used to help prevent RO system scaling.
+Water softeners exchange scale forming ions with non- scale forming ions.
 As with MMF units, it is important to have a 5-micron cartridge filter placed directly after the water softener if the under drains fail.

 Sodium Bisulfite